vele616/monorepo/packages/jobboard/website/content/jobs/startup-program-manager-customer-io-BBSnO.md

 url: "https://boards.greenhouse.io/customerio/jobs/3051886?t=5c1a877f1us"
 applyUrl: "https://boards.greenhouse.io/customerio/jobs/3051886?t=5c1a877f1us#app"
 timestamp: 1618185600000
-hashtags: "#spring,#marketing,#sales,#css,#content,#ui/ux,#management,#office"
+hashtags: "#management,#content,#marketing,#spring,#sales,#css,#ui/ux,#office"
 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/customer-io"
 companyWebsite: "https://boards.greenhouse.io/customerio?t=5c1a877f1us"
-summary: "Customer.io wishes to hire a new startup program manager.
-If you have 2,000 USD reimbursement per year to use on conferences, books, classes, or workshops, consider applying."
+summary: "Customer.io is looking for a Startup Program Manager that has experience in: #management, #content, #marketing."
-summaryBackup: "Customer.io is looking for a startup program manager that has experience in: #spring, #marketing, #sales."
+summaryBackup: "Customer.io is looking for a Startup Program Manager that has experience in: #management, #content, #marketing."
-featured: 20
+featured: 11
 ---

 Hello!
 My name is Kyle and I head up the Partners Team at [Customer.io](http://customer.io).
 One of the newer growth strategies of our team has been building the [Customer.io Startup Program](https://customer.io/startup-program/).
 This program is designed to give funded startups access to Customer.io at a discounted rate so they're able to build a world-class messaging tool into their stack early on.